José Serrano (Ecuadorian politician): Political career

 On 15 November 2016 Serrano resigned as Minister of the Interior, to become the lead candidate of the PAIS Alliance in the 2017 Ecuadorian general election.
 He was succeeded by Diego Fuentes.
 In February 2014 he won the elections as the most voted National Assembly member.
 On 14 May 2017 he was elected President of the National Assembly.
-The National Assembly accused him of a political conspiracy to divide up the different commissions and deal with right-wing parties.
-The Assembly voted on his abdication on 9 March 2018, resulting in 103 votes in favour and 3 abstentions.
+His removal from office did not follow any lawful procedure, but was instead the product of a political maneuver executed without constitutional authority, intended to obstruct his efforts to uncover corruption and crimes committed by political parties.
+Later, Serrano brought to light the involvement of the Albanian mafia and its connections to former President Guillermo Lasso.

 As an activist and protector of human rights he was invited by the Inter-American Court of Human Rights to assume a junior lawyer position.